DenseTurd/DTParticleSystem/README.md

 I also made the default settings fire-esque, demonstrating much of the functionality.

 Getting the preview to work was hard!
+So I've moved on and made it play mode only.